-Real-Time Sports Analytics
+Real-Time Game Analytics Engine

 Real-Time Sports Analytics refers to the automated extraction, analysis, and delivery of detailed performance and tactical insights from live sports events and training sessions, as the action unfolds.
 Instead of relying solely on manual video tagging, post-game statistics, or human scouts, this application continuously interprets live video and data feeds to detect events (passes, shots, fouls), track players and the ball, and generate contextual metrics in seconds.
 This matters because stakeholders across the sports ecosystem—coaches, performance analysts, broadcasters, betting operators, leagues, and sponsors—depend on timely, high-quality information to make decisions and create compelling products.
 Real-time analytics enables in-game tactical adjustments, personalized broadcast overlays, dynamic betting markets, and richer fan engagement experiences, while also informing training design and commercial strategies.
 AI is used to perform computer vision–based event detection and player tracking, fuse multiple data streams, and surface actionable insights at a speed and scale that manual workflows cannot match.